frequently asked questions.

 What are your rates?

-My rates are available upon request, send me an email and I’ll send the details your way.
+My rates are available upon request, send me an email, and I’ll send the details your way.

 What about cost-sharing?
 How does that work?

 High-quality photography is a considerable investment but essential in today’s online world.
 If you don’t have the additional budget for professional photography, why not team up with the other parties involved in your project to split the cost?
 For example, you could collaborate with the building contractor, lighting engineer, audio-visual expert or kitchen and window fitters to benefit from the same set of images to use in your websites, social media and print marketing.
-I charge a licensing fee for each additional party, then divide the total fee by the number of parties involved, which can lead to huge savings for each client.
+I charge a licensing fee for each additional party, then divide the total cost by the number of parties involved, which can lead to huge savings for each client.
 The more of you there are, the cheaper it gets!

 Who owns the images after a shoot?